Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Your lungs will definitely thank you for the extra green space, increased oxygen supply, and clearer air quality.

-Green cover, by nature, traps dust particles from the air, providing a place to settle, where evapotranspiration also aids in cooling the environment, and together, this significantly reduces the presence of smog.
+Green cover, by nature, traps dust particles from the air, providing a place for them to settle, and evapotranspiration also helps cool the environment; together, this significantly reduces the presence of smog.

-Cutting the distribution of dust in the air and, therefore, the levels of smog also decrease greenhouse emissions.
+Cutting the distribution of dust in the air and, therefore, the levels of smog also decreases greenhouse emissions.

 Plants also reduce and further filter pollutants and other particle matter in the air through the constant process of photosynthesis.